pragsmike/PromptCritical/README.md

     pcrit bootstrap my-experiment/
     ```

-2.  **Run a Contest** (`🔜 In Development`)
+2.  **Vary the Population** (`🔜 In Development`)
-    Packages prompts, runs them through Failter, and collects the results.
+    Loads the latest generation, applies meta-prompts to create offspring, and creates a new generation containing both survivors and offspring.
     ```bash
-    pcrit contest my-experiment/ --prompts P1,P2 --inputs ...
+    pcrit vary my-experiment/
     ```

-3.  **Record the Scores** (`🔜 In Development`)
+3.  **Evaluate the Population** (`🔜 In Development`)
-    Parses the `report.csv` from Failter and records the fitness data in the experiment's history, linking scores back to the prompts that earned them.
+    Packages prompts from a specific generation, runs them through Failter in a "contest," and collects the results.
+    ```bash
+    pcrit evaluate my-experiment/ --generation 0 --name "web-cleanup-v1" --inputs ...
+    ```

+4.  **Select the Survivors** (`🔜 In Development`)
+    Parses the `results.csv` from a contest and applies a selection strategy to create a new generation containing only the fittest prompts.
+    ```bash
+    pcrit select my-experiment/ --from-contest "web-cleanup-v1"
+    ```

 ---